LoufaSupreme/TopCellar/README.md

 - [ ] Dynamically add tags to the store when they're created
 - [ ] Separate page into "Active", "Complete", "Archived"
 - [ ] Add large ? icon with message when no entries to display
-- [ ] Use 3rd party API to lazy-load customer logos
-- [ ] Use Google Maps API to map to customer locations
-- [ ] Use LinkedIn API (?) to get contact pictures?
 - [ ] Replace background with nice gradient
 - [ ] Simulate "enter" on all form inputs on submit to create tags if user forgot
 - [ ]